terminator3576/Terminator_XE/README.md

-# Terminator_XE
+# Orange horizon
-Just a python chess bot
+A python chess bot which doesn't use a neural network.